Infinity9391/COT-lean4-autoformalization-MathProofs/README.md

 4. **Better instructions alone make things worse.** The guided baseline performs worst (8%), suggesting that detailed strategic instructions without multi-step structure actively hurt.
 The model performs best when given maximum freedom to choose its own approach.

 5. **Context restriction doesn't rescue CoT.** Masked CoT (10%) performs identically to full CoT (10%).
-The information distillation hypothesis is neither confirmed nor refuted — the fundamental problem is that explicit reasoning hurts, regardless of context management.
+The information distillation hypothesis is neither confirmed but at the same time it's not flat out denied  the fundamental problem is that explicit reasoning hurts, regardless of context management.

 ---